 Solution?
 Canopy Nodes

-help us in generating and providing proofs.
+These canopy_bytes help us in generating and providing proofs.
 These are some upper nodes in the tree that we will need in proofs.
 So we store these nodes in an on-chain account and during the proof providing we don't need to give all nodes, we pass some lower node and the account-compression program appends these upper nodes for us.

-, and we don't need to pass them to the program.
-When we provide the 7 remaining nodes as proof, the program will update the proof with these canopy_bytes
+Ex: If we have a depth of 10 and store 3 top nodes, these 3 top nodes are canopy_bytes, and we don't need to pass them to the program.
+When we provide the 7 remaining nodes as proof, the program will update the proof with these canopy_bytes.

 pub fn update_canopy(